Course Outline

 • Chief Information Security Officers (CISOs) for government agencies

-• Legal counsel and compliance officers within the public sector
+• Legal counsel and compliance officers in the public sector

-• Chief Technology Officers (CTOs) for government entities
+• Chief Technology Officers (CTOs) for government organizations

 14 Hours